0xfalafel/blog/content/posts/trick-or-deal.md

 ### Leak address

-We free the inital buffer, and we malloc
+We free the initial buffer, and we malloc enough data to bridge the pointer we aim to leak.
+By leaving no space before the variable, it will be printed when we call `printStorage()`.

 ```Python
 io = start()